- The sweep stroke in slow motion

 By Decent Rowing

-- The US Women’s Eight win at the 2016 Olympics.
+- The US Women’s Eight at the 2012 Olympics in London.
 Very inspiring and an excellent example of focused racing.

 - US Rowing

 US Rowing is the governing body for rowing in the United States and its website has some great information

 Regatta Central provides information on races including registration and results

 - Row 2k

 Row 2k is a fun and informative website dedicated to rowing

 Decent Rowing provides great information on technique.
 You can sign up to receive free emails or pay a small fee for their premium subscription.

 Rowing and Coxing in College

 Rowing and coxing in college is a great way to be in excellent shape, make good friends, travel and have something worthwhile to pursue in addition to academics.
 Your teammates will become your best friends as you will spend a great deal of time with them.
 Many college rowers and coxswains keep in touch with their teammates for the rest of their lives.
 It is a very tight knit community.